-Task: Provide primary habitat restoration expertise for the Mississippi Coastal Zone, including design, planning, coordination and implementation.
+Task: Provide primary habitat restoration expertise including design, planning, coordination and implementation for the Mississippi Coastal Zone.

 Task: Restore marshes and supporting habitats to buffer and filter coastal waters to reduce nutrient and bacterial loading.
-Clean water equals healthier seafood.

-STRATEGY: Issue coastal wetlands and scientific permits that ensure compliance with appropriate state and federal laws and regulations.
+STRATEGY: Issue permits for impacts to tidal and non-tidal wetlands and scientific research permits that ensure compliance with appropriate state and federal laws and regulations.

-The permitting staff administers the regulatory program under the Coastal Wetlands Protection Act.
-Under the regulatory program, MDMR provides information to the public, evaluates applications for proposed coastal wetland impacts, reviews comments from state, federal and local agencies and from the general public and conducts on-site inspections of proposed project locations.
+The Permitting staff administers the regulatory program under the Coastal Wetlands Protection Act and the Coastal Zone Management Act.
+Under the regulatory programs, MDMR provides information to the public, evaluates applications for proposed coastal wetland impacts, reviews comments from state, federal and local agencies and from the general public and conducts onsite inspections of proposed project locations.
 The staff evaluates applications and compiles information gathered during the review.
-An MDMR recommendation is made to issue, condition or deny major permits.
-Permitting staff also verify compliance of permitted activities and investigate potential wetlands violations as well as violations of U.S. Army Corps of Engineers Section 404 jurisdictional wetlands.
+An MDMR recommendation is made to issue, condition or deny permits.
+Permitting staff also verifies compliance of permitted activities and investigates potential wetlands violations as well as violations to U.S. Army Corps of Engineers Section 404 jurisdictional wetlands.